Manado

 Manado ([maˈnado], Wenang) is the capital city of the Indonesian province of North Sulawesi.
-It is the second largest city in Sulawesi after Makassar, with the 2020 Census giving a population of 451,916 distributed over a land area of 162.53 km2.
-The Manado metropolitan area has a population of 1.2 million as of 2018.
-The city is located adjacent to the Bay of Manado, and is surrounded by a mountainous area.
+It is the second largest city in Sulawesi after Makassar, with the 2020 census giving a population of 451,916, and the official estimates for mid 2023 showing 458,582 inhabitants (229,982 males and 228,600 females), distributed over a land area of 157.26 km2.
+The Manado metropolitan area had a population of 1,377,815 as of mid 2023.
+The city is situated on the Bay of Manado, and is surrounded by a mountainous area.

-Manado is among Indonesia's top-five tourism priorities.
-The city is served by Sam Ratulangi International Airport, which has direct international flights to China, Japan, and Singapore, as well as other domestic destinations.
-Bunaken National Park is one of the city's most famous tourist attractions.
+Manado is among Indonesia's top-five tourism priorities and Bunaken National Park is one of the city's most famous tourist attractions.
+Tunan Waterfall in Talawaan village and Mount Tumpa are some of the many attractions for visitors who like to take Manado city tour especially to natural places.
+The city is served by Sam Ratulangi International Airport, which connects Manado with various domestic destinations, as well as international destinations in East Asia and Southeast Asia.
 The city is also known for its Christian-majority population, and holds the country's biggest Christmas celebration annually.
 It is also recognised as one of the most tolerant and peaceful cities in Indonesia.

 Etymology

 The name Manado is derived from the Sangir language word manaro, meaning 'on the far coast' or 'in the distance', and originally referred to the further of two islands which can be seen from the mainland.
 When the settlement on this island was relocated to the mainland, the name Manado was brought with it, after which the island itself became referred to as Manado Tua (Old Manado).
-The name for Manado in the Sangir language is Manaro.
+The name for Manado in the Sangir language is Manaro, while in Gorontalo is Moladu.